I am possibly the least dramatic person I know.

 They’ll either (a) tell you exactly what you did in great detail, (b) deny it, or (c) let you in on something much bigger.

-I once thought a friend was mad at me but when I asked her, learned she had just lost her job and was in a weird headspace…for obvious reasons!
+I once thought a good friend was mad at me but when I asked her, learned she had just lost her job and was in a weird headspace…for obvious reasons!
 No matter what they answer, you’ll have done your part to ask and follow up with them.

-Third, give them time and space to cool down.
+Give them time and space to cool down.

 By pushing them for an answer sooner than they’re ready to talk, you’ll likely just exacerbate the issue.
 So resist the urge to press in for answers if they’re not willing to give them just yet.

-Fourth, don’t dwell on negative thoughts.
+Don’t dwell on negative thoughts.

-I was once super upset with a friend for taking advantage of me.
+I was once super upset with a good friend for taking advantage of me.
 And every morning as I dried my hair, I’d think about how messed up the entire situation was.

-Fifth, take the high road.
+Take the high road.

 Again, you could return silence for silence.
 You could avoid them, roll your eyes at them, or gossip about them to your other friends.